 … The K-visa categories for fiancé(e)s of U.S. citizens and their accompanying minor children (K-1 and K-2 visas) were created to speed up the immigration process for such individuals so they could travel more quickly to the United States.

 Recently we got our Notice of Approval from USCIS that our petition is approved.
-In the petition, we included an evidence or document that my previous marriage was terminated thru Presumptive Dead of Spouse.
-An authenticated copy of Court Order / Finality and my NSO Marriage Contract with annotation that my spouse was presumed dead by Court had been submitted together with the petition.
+In the petition, we included evidence or document that my previous marriage was terminated thru Presumptive Death of Spouse.
+An authenticated copy of Court Order / Finality and my NSO Marriage Contract with an annotation that my spouse was presumed dead by Court had been submitted together with the petition.

 You must be truthful, we all realize that, and I never advise anyone to lie, anyway.
 It’s not only illegal and dishonest, but it’s a fast way to getting yourself in trouble for immigration fraud … usually accompanied by a lengthy ban from entering the USA.
 But being truthful does not mean you have to bring the subject up, or volunteer information.